 Riding a bike could be considered by many as one of the healthiest activities around.
 You are getting a complete cardio workout as well as building and strengthening several muscles throughout your body.
 Bike riding helps you to keep limber, stay focused and sweat out toxins.

-My uncle Ben is 98 years old and he was an avid bike rider for the majority of his life until the age of 95.
+My uncle Ben is 103 years old and he was an avid bike rider for the majority of his life until his 90’s.
 Bike riding has kept him walking on his own at his beautifully old age.
 His legs have remained strong as well as having solid balance.

 I have taken his healthy lifestyle tip, and I too plan on bicycling well into my 90’s.